Professor Designs Dress Commemorating Women of Rochester

 Costume Designer Gail Argetsinger and two students, in collaboration with Rochester Institute of Technology, created the prominently displayed “Women of Rochester Dress."

-“I wasn’t the oldest in my neighborhood growing up, but I was the tallest and the bossiest, so I would write plays and have other kids perform in them,” remembers Gail Argetsinger, associate professor and costume designer in the Department of Theatre and Music Studies at The College at Brockport.
+“I wasn’t the oldest in my neighborhood growing up, but I was the tallest and the bossiest, so I would write plays and have other kids perform in them,” remembers Gail Argetsinger, associate professor and costume designer in the Department of Theatre and Music Studies at SUNY Brockport.

 One of her favorite aspects of these neighborhood productions was creating costumes out of old drapes and pillowcases.
 She once used food coloring to dye a Peter Pan costume green.